ashish-padakannaya/Meal-pattern-analysis/README.md

   # Codebase and outputs

- 1. Codebase - contains the entire codebase with cgm data, helper functions, classifiers and config.
+ 1. Codebase - contains the entire codebase with 4 classifier models and meal/no-meal data.
- 2. Outputs - are contained in a CSV file predictions.csv containing predicted values of each classifier used, it is in the same directory as `main.py`
+ 2. Outputs - classifier labels are stored in **classifier_predictions.csv** for each classifier.

-	 Meal is signified by 1 and No Meal is signified by 0.
+	 Meal label is signified by 1 and No Meal is signified by 0.

  4. README.pdf - Quick start readme file.

 # Average scores for different classifiers with K-Fold Validation: